Sandcastle Science

 Soil Mechanics: The Strength Beneath the Surface

 Once you understand the geology, the next key factor is soil mechanics—the science of how sand grains interact under pressure.
-A sandcastle’s strength comes from friction and compaction.
-When properly packed, grains lock together, creating internal resistance that keeps structures upright.
-Too little compression, and the castle crumbles.
-Too much, and the grains lose their ability to shift into stable formations.
+A sandcastle’s strength comes from compaction.
+When properly packed, grains lock together, using tiny capillary bridges created by Surface tension.

 The Liquid System of Wet Granular Materials